 Instead, use your live Instagram stream when you’re somewhere cool.

-You can give your followers a tour around your production facility or introduce them to your staff.
+You can tour your followers around your production facility or introduce them to your staff.

 This helps create an exclusive feeling for anyone watching.

-Now they have access to something that would normally be kept behind closed doors.
+Now they have access to something normally kept behind closed doors.